fenichawla/Blackjack_InsightData_CodingChallenge/README.md

 This program implements the popular casino game of BlackJack, using C++.

 ##ABOUT BLACKJACK
-BlackJack is one of the most widely played casino game.
+BlackJack is one of the most widely played casino games.
 It is a comparing game between the dealer and the player, where the player plays against the dealer, but not against the other players.
 The player can beat the dealer in the following ways:
 * Get 21 points on the first 2 cards - called Blackjack
 * Reach final score higher than the dealer without exceeding 21
 * Let the dealer draw cards until his hand exceeds 21